dlin-me/array-converter-bundle/README.md

     $converter = $this->container->get('dlin.array_converter');

-Using the method "toArray"
+###Using the method "toArray"

-The "toArray" method converts an annotated object into an array.
+The "**toArray**" method converts an annotated object into an array.
 It accepts 3 parameters:

 1. The object
 2. Array of group names. properties with matching group name with go to the result array.
 You can prefix a group name with '-' to exclude fields with that group.
-E.g. ['user', '-adminuser'] will include properties marked as in the user group but not in the adminuser group.
-If a property is marked as in both groups, it will not go into the resulting array.
+E.g. ['user', '-adminuser'] will include properties marked as in the **user** group but not in the **adminuser** group.
+If a property is marked as in both groups, it will **NOT** go into the resulting array.
 3. Array of property keys to include/exclude.
 You can override the group selection by passing this to the 'toArray' method.
 E.g. ['username', '-password'] will include the property 'username' and exclude 'password' regardless how group names match.

+4. A boolean value.
+Skip properties with null/false/empty values.
+Default is true.

+Examples

     $person = new PersonEntity();
     $person->setFirstName('Hello');
     $person->setLastName('Kitty');
     $person->setAge(12);

-    $res = $converter->toArray($person, array('read')); #at least a group must given, otherwise empty array returns
+	#at least one group must given, otherwise empty array returns
+    $res = $converter->toArray($person, array('read'));

     //$this->assertEquals($res['firstName'], $person->getFirstName());
     //$this->assertEquals($res['last'], $person->getLastName());
     //$this->assertEquals($res['fullName'], $person->getFullName());

-Using the method "fromArray"
+###Using the method "fromArray"

-The "fromArray" method 'hydrate' an object using values of a given array.
+The "**fromArray**" method 'hydrate' an object using values of a given array.
 It accepts 2 parameters

-1. The object
+1. The object/Entity
 2. Array of group names. properties with matching group name with be hydrated if value is found from the given array.
 You can prefix a group name with '-' to exclude fields with that group.
 E.g. ['user', '-adminuser'] will update properties marked as in the user group but not in the adminuser group.
 If a property is marked as in both groups, it will not be updated

 Unlike the "toArray" method, it does not accept the third parameter to override group selection.